 Date & Time

-Students need Adobe Creative Cloud Suite for students for $19.99 a month for a year.
-They will need Photoshop and Illustrator as well as the full Adobe Acrobat program.
+Student need either the Photoshop/Lightroom combo for individuals at $9.99 a month for a year OR the full Creative Cloud Suite for students for $19.99 a month for a year if you want access to all the Adobe programs.
 Students also need a sketchbook, pencil/pen, and markers.

 Carissa Sheehan is a big fan of creating life-long critical thinkers and creative problem solvers.
 Learning how to approach problems in a visual way adds an amazing dimension to those skills.
 The bulk of her career has been spent working in graphic design for Christian ministries and nonprofits.

 Carissa graduated with a Bachelors in Art from John Brown University and later with her Masters in Applied Linguistics from the University of Colorado at Denver.
 She has taught outdoor education classes, coached volleyball, and tutored adults in ESL.

 In the field of graphic design she has worked as a designer as well as a Creative Director and Art Director.
 Much of her experience has been in small departments where she has learned the process of design from concept to delivery.
 This enables her to offer real world examples and advice to students who are either interested in making graphic design their collegiate field of study or who would like to use it as a way to earn money as a freelancer right away.